Not yet reviewed

 Matthew is an active member in the New Jersey State Bar Association.
-He is currently the Vice Chair of the Health Law Section, having been a member of the Board of Directors since 2013.
-Matthew was also a member of the Executive Committee of the Young Lawyers Division from 2008 to 2012, having served as the Somerset County Representative, Parliamentarian, Bylaws Committee member and Chair of the Nominating Committee.
+He is the Chair of the Health Law Section, having been a member of the Board of Directors since 2013.
+Matthew was also a member of the Executive Committee of the Young Lawyers Division from 2008 through 2012, having served as the Somerset County Representative, Parliamentarian, Bylaws Committee member and Chair of the Nominating Committee.

 Matthew is also a member of the American Health Lawyers Association, and a member of the Editorial Advisory Board of EMS WORLD Magazine.
 In 2015, Matthew was appointed to the Panel of Commissioners of the Commission on Accreditation of Ambulance Services.